List of Coronation Street characters introduced in 2011: Craig Tinker

+On 23 May 2025, Craig was killed off whilst dealing with a domestic incident which led to Craig following the suspect, Mick Michaelis in his patrol car.
+The van Mick was driving was stopped by Craig and Mick hit him with a baseball bat.
+He later died of his head injuries.

 Sam Foster

 Sam Foster, played by Paul Clayton, made his first on screen appearance on 4 September 2011.
 The character and casting was announced on 4 August 2011.
 Clayton previously appeared in Coronation Street as Mal Quillan in 2005.
 Sam is married to Anne (Gwen Taylor) and is the father of Frank (Andrew Lancel).
 Of Sam and his wife, a show spokesperson said "Sam and Anne are pretty full -on characters, like Frank.
 No sooner have they arrived than they're talking grandchildren which instantly freaks Carla out and tensions soon rise."

 Sam and his wife arrive in Coronation Street from France to celebrate Frank's engagement to Carla Connor (Alison King).
 Following a car accident involving Frank and Carla, Sam goes to the hospital with Anne.
 Sam is disappointed with Frank after he admits to crashing the car, not Carla.
 Frank later tells his parents the wedding is off, as Carla has ended their relationship.
 When Carla accuses Frank of raping her, Sam and Anne appear at his court hearing.
 Sam is forced to hold his wife back, when she shouts abuse at Carla.
 The following year, Sam has a heart attack and dies.